johnnynotsolucky/blog/content/blog/is-it-rusty-reusing-struct-fields/index.md

 }
 ```

 Cool.
-But we can add any time we like into `Pet::animal`, including a `Car`.
+But we can add anything we like into `Pet::animal`, including a `Car`.
 To solve this you can implement a trait to restrict the types that can be set on `animal`.

 ```rust:title=Using a trait
 // highlight-start